 Digital Literacy is closely linked with other literacies including information, media and visual (Staffordshire,2015).

-Digital Literacy skills are acquired through a variety of methods including the curriculum, personal engagement and experiences (Dundee 2017).
-As result their is considerable variety in skills that students develop.
+Digital Literacy skills are acquired through a variety of methods including curriculums, personal engagement and experiences (Dundee 2017).
+As result their is considerable variety in the digital skills that students develop.
 One of the ways to reduce this disparity is to integrate digital literacy skills into the curriculum.
 The rationale of this guide is to gather a range of useful links together which could be useful when integrating digital literacy skills into the curriculum (Smith and Chipley, 2015).